cpressey/LCF-style-ND/README.md

 very tree-like, to try to make it clearer how it corresponds with the tree presentation of the proof in the IEP article.

-The glaring difference is, of course, that the nodes of the tree in the proper tree-structured proof show the sentence of the valid proof at each step, while in the function application, that valid proof is merely being passed as a parameter to the enclosing function, and not shown in the source code.
+The glaring difference between this and a tree-structured proof is, of course, that the nodes of the tree-structured proof show the conclusion at each step, while in the function application, the valid proof is merely being passed as a parameter to the enclosing function, and not shown in the source code.

-Even if we were alright with omitting explicit intermediate logical statements, we probably want to show the result we set out to prove, for clarity.
+Even if we found it acceptable to omit those explicit intermediate conclusions, we probably would still want to show the final conclusion that we set out to prove, for clarity.
 So, we can define another helper function like

     def shows(p, conclusion):
-        assert isinstance(p, ProofStep)
+        assert isinstance(p, Proof)
         assert len(p._assumptions) == 0
         assert p._conclusion == conclusion
         return p